pelmeshke-ds/bridgelink/README.md

     If you have a board with **ATmega32U4 (5V, 16MHz)** you can skip all those steps.
 You can select preinstalled board: **Tools** -> **Board** -> **Arduino AVR Boards** -> **Arduino Micro**.
 It should work the same

+4. Upload firmware:
+    * Download and open `controller/controller.ino` in Arduino IDE
+    * Upload the sketch by pressing button with an arrow (or **Sketch** -> **Upload**)

+    If Arduino board is soldered to Raspberry Pi connect Raspberry Pi to sufficient power source